 This page provides a top-level view of this year’s TRACE Matrix.
 It includes the rank of each country according to the overall TRACE Matrix score as well as the domain scores, the basis, total score and deviation.

-This tab contains the same information as the 2020 Bribery Risk Matrix tab grouped by continent.
+This tab contains the same information as the 2023 Bribery Risk Matrix tab grouped by continent.
 It includes the rank of each country according to the overall TRACE Matrix score, as well as the domain scores, the basis, total score and deviation.

 This tab has each domain broken down into its respective subdomains.
 These tables can be sorted by clicking on any of the column headers.

-This tab contains the all domain and subdomain scores for the country, along with its overall Matrix score, rank, and continent rank.
+This tab contains the domain and subdomain scores for the country, along with its overall Matrix score, rank, and continent rank.
 All scores include an associated deviation, indicating how far away the score is from the average for that domain or subdomain.
 To change the country, select a different country under “Choose a country.”
 To quickly compare two countries, click “Compare” and select a different country.

 This tab can be used to see all the individual variables that make up a subdomain score for a country.
 It is intended to give the user a sense of the trend over time for a particular aspect of bribery risk in a country.
 Select a country under “Choose a country,” then choose a subdomain under “Choose a subdomain to see the underlying data trend.”
 Each of the lines that appears on the resulting chart represents an individual variable in the subdomain, the name of which can be found in the legend to the right.
 Each dots represents a year for which data is available for that variable.